italktocomputers/StringQuery/README.md

 StringQuery v 0.1

 A little query language that can be embedded in a URL.
-Can be used for other purposes as well.
+Can make querying data via a Restful service easier and cleaner.
 Includes syntax and validity checking.

 WARNING: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
 I HAVE